+2.2.
 Flake Sequence Estimates

 Flake sequence is a common analytical method in American archaeology (Andrefsky 2009; Bamforth 1986) but is also applied to Early Stone Age assemblages in various forms (D. R. Braun, Tactikos, et al. 2008; de la Torre Ignacio 2011; Stout et al. 2010; Toth 1985).
 In the Early Stone Age, flake sequences are most commonly characterized using Toth types, which classifies flakes into six different stages depending on the presence of cortex on a flake’s platform and dorsal surface (Toth 1985).
 Here we follow D. R. Braun, Tactikos, et al. (2008), using a multi-linear model to estimate flake sequence values.
 This methodology is specifically focused on understanding the approximate location of a flake within a reduction sequence.
 Unlike Toth’s flake types, which is focused on relative sequence information, the multi-linear model allows for an absolute placement of a flake within a reduction set (within a prescribed error).
-The multiple linear regression uses flake length, width, number of platform facets, number of flake scars, and the number of flake scar directions; specific details for each measurement are clearly outlined in D. R. Braun, Tactikos, et al. (2008) (page 2156, figure 3).
+The multiple linear regression uses flake length, width, number of platform facets, number of flake scars, and the number of flake scar directions; specific details for each measurement are clearly outlined in D. R. Braun, Tactikos, et al. (2008: 2156, Fig 3).
 Before the sequence number can be estimated, the number of flake scars and amount of dorsal cortex must be divided by the log of the surface area of the flake (D. R. Braun, Tactikos, et al. 2008).
 These variables are then used by the predictive model to estimate the flake sequence number.
 Flake sequence estimates have a maximum error between +/- 8 sequences.
 However, an application of the method to refitting sequences from the Koobi Fora formation showed it always places flakes in their relative order(D. R. Braun, Tactikos, et al. 2008).
 Therefore, while information derived from individual flake sequence estimates may be coarse-grained, it remains useful for assemblage scale comparisons.

+2.3.
 Edge to mass ratios